Beer - Innovation in the Old World

 The beer made was thick,

-from most sources.
-Fortunately for us, the practice survived.
+from most sources in the ancient world.
+Fortunately for us who enjoy beer, the practice survived.

 Germany, blessed with both climates, could do both.
 England's climate